CVHub520/X-AnyLabeling/examples/interactive_video_object_segmentation/sam2/README.md

 ![run_video](https://github.com/user-attachments/assets/e4763f32-bfdb-4b0a-be23-4885e3cc9f96)

-Once you've finished setting the prompts, you can start the video tracking by either clicking the video start button on the left-hand menu or using the shortcut `Ctrl+M` to get the tracklet throughout the entire video.
+Once you have finished setting the prompts, start video tracking by clicking `Auto Run` on the left toolbar or pressing `Ctrl+B`.

 **Step 2:** Add New Prompts to Further Refine the tracklet